Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 The second thing to note is the row numbers on the far left side.
 When Lisp-Stat prints a data frame it automatically adds row numbers.
-Rows and column numbering in Lisp-Stat start at 0.
+Row and column numbering in Lisp-Stat start at 0.
 In R they start with 1.
 Row numbers make it convenient to make selections from a data frame, but they are not part of the data and cannot be selected or manipulated.
 They only appear when a data frame is printed.